 The Bessemer City Council is the elected legislative body made up of seven citizen representatives, including the mayor.
 This body is responsible for establishing the budget as well as the policies and ordinances that govern the City.
 The Planning and Zoning Department receives direction from the Council in regards to planning studies and policy initiatives.

-The Planning and Zoning Commission is an eight-member citizen advisory body appointed by the City Council.
-The primary duty of the Commission is to give official recommendations to Council on land use, zoning, and development issues.
+The Planning and Zoning Board is a five-member citizen advisory body appointed by the City Council.
+The primary duty of the Board is to give official recommendations to Council on land use, zoning, and development issues.

-The Zoning Board of Adjustment is a citizen board of five members, including alternate members, appointed by the City Council.
+The Zoning Board of Adjustment is a citizen board of five members appointed by the City Council.
 The Board hears appeals of staff decisions as well as requests for variances from the zoning ordinance.
 The Board also has the responsibility to grant special exception permits for certain uses that may or may not be appropriate in certain zoning districts based on relevant factors and conditions.